Nicolas-Schmidt/BayesSPsurv/README.md

 [![](https://img.shields.io/badge/devel%20version-0.2.0-blue.svg)](https://github.com/Nicolas-Schmidt/BayesMFSurv)
 <!-- badges: end -->

-Bayesian parametric spatial split-population survival models for clustered event processes.
+Bayesian parametric spatial split-populiation survival models for clustered event processes.
 The models account for both structural and spatial heterogeneity among “at risk” and “immune” populations, and incorporates time-varying covariates.
-This package currently implements Weibull, Exponential and Log-logistic forms for the duration component, and includes functions for a series of diagnostic tests and plots to easily visualize convergence and spatial effects.
-The user can also create their own spatial weights matrix based on their units and adjacencies of interest, making the use of these models flexible and broadly applicable to a variety of research areas.
+This package currently implements Weibull, Exponential and Loglogistic forms for the duration component.
+It allows for the creation of spatial weights matrix objects from point patterns by distance and presents a series of diagnostic tests and plots for easy visual diagnostics of convergence and spatial effects.

 Manual
 [**here**](https://github.com/Nicolas-Schmidt/spatialSPsurv/blob/master/man/figures/manual_BayesSPsurv.pdf).